 Groups involved in peace negotiations can be narrowed into two broad categories, spoilers and facilitators, and understanding the roles of these groups is key for Ghani’s administration to achieve peace.

-In Afghanistan, many actors serve as potential spoilers to peace negotiations, those include the main wing of the Taliban under Mullah Akhundza; Mullah Abdul Rassoul, leader of a splinter faction of the Taliban; ISIS affiliates in Nangarhar; Hezb-i-Islami under Gulbuddin Hekmatyar; and various power brokers within the Afghan government such as, Abdul Rashid Dostum, General Raziq, and Attah Muhammed Noor of Balkh province.
+In Afghanistan, many actors serve as potential spoilers to peace negotiations, those include the main wing of the Taliban under Mullah Akhundzada; Mullah Abdul Rassoul, leader of a splinter faction of the Taliban; ISIS affiliates in Nangarhar; Hezb-i-Islami under Gulbuddin Hekmatyar; and various power brokers within the Afghan government such as Abdul Rashid Dostum, General Raziq, and Attah Muhammed Noor of Balkh province.

 Facilitators of peace negotiations are typically state actors or a combination of outside pressure from the international community.
 The Quadrilateral Coordination Group, which included Pakistan, Afghanistan, China, and the United States attempted to restart peace negotiations over the spring.